Do you know the transmission line critical length for these traces?

 The driver and receiver are matched, but the line is mismatched.
 In this case, there will be some reflection as soon as the signal is launched into the transmission line.
 In other words, when the line is not matched to the driver, some of the sourced signal is reflected back into the driver.
 This effectively prevents some power from transmitting into the transmission line.
 Similarly, there will be a reflection at the receiver end, and the signal will travel back to the driver.

 The input impedance will determine whether maximum power is transferred from the driver to the receiver.
-In the case of a short transmission line, the transmission line impedance will look like the load’s impedance when the transmission line is very short.
+In the case of short transmission lines, the transmission line impedance will look like the load’s impedance when the transmission line is very short.
 The question of this critical length is addressed in another article.
 You can determine the exact input impedance (defined as the impedance of the transmission line after the first signal reflection) with the following equations:

 Input impedance for lossy and lossless transmission lines